soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

     - Microsoft Excel (.xlsx)
     - Microsoft PowerPoint (.pptx)

 - **Microsoft Teams:** Chat communications and associated attachments in both public and private Microsoft Teams channels and individual chats can be supervised.
-Teams chats matching supervision policy conditions are processed twice every 24 hours and then are available for monitoring and in supervision reports.
+Teams chats matching supervision policy conditions are processed once every 24 hours and then are available for monitoring and in supervision reports.
 - **Third-party sources:** You can supervise communications from third-party sources (like from Facebook or DropBox) if you've imported this data into Office 365 mailboxes in your organization.
 [Learn how to import 3rd-party data into Office 365](https://docs.microsoft.com/office365/securitycompliance/archiving-third-party-data).

 ### Policy settings